-Description: Detailed large map of Iowa State showing cities, towns, counties, roads highway, neighboring state, US highways and State routes.
+Description: Detailed large map of Iowa State USA showing cities, towns, county formations, roads highway, US highways and State routes.

 Map of Iowa with cities, counties, and roads network.
 This detailed map focuses on Iowa's full grid of 99 counties, each shaded and labeled with its county seat and major population centers.
 Bordering states are clearly shown: Minnesota to the north, South Dakota and Nebraska to the west, Missouri to the south, and Illinois and Wisconsin to the east across the Mississippi River.
 You'll also see a few clean road links only for orientation, so the county layout stays front and center.